 1963 was one of the final years that Roosevelt dimes were minted.
-These coins aren't rare, but they do have value as numismatic coins and as silver bullion.
+The 1963 dimes have value as both numismatic coins and as silver bullion.
 Keep reading to learn more about these silver coins.

 Type: Roosevelt Dime